Pdawg-bytes/BadBuilder/README.md

-## DirtyDiana: a BadBuilder Linux port
+## DirtyDiana: A BadBuilder Linux port
 DirtyDiana is a tool for creating a BadUpdate USB drive for the Xbox 360.

 ## License